 To completely remove NVM and all installed Node.js versions, delete the NVM directory:

-Warning: The following command permanently deletes NVM and all Node.js versions installed through it.
-Any globally installed npm packages will also be removed.
+The next command permanently deletes NVM and every Node.js version installed through it, including globally installed npm packages under the NVM tree.

 rm -rf ~/.nvm